-In order to visualise the mapping and localization pipeline using Rviz, ROS visual interface, the ARI robot has the Map Editor.
+In order to visualise the mapping and localization pipeline using Rviz, ROS visual interface, the ARI robot has a customised Rviz interface.
 With this it is possible to build and localise within a map using ORB SLAM (https://github.com/raulmur/ORB_SLAM2), and then send navigation goals.
 Advanced options are offered such as creating Points of Interests for the robot to move to, Virtual Obstacles e.g. areas to avoid, etc. (Figure 4).